Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 To see examples of this see the \texttt{assets/shapes/*.ps} files.

-\subsection{SVG Icons}
+### SVG Icons

 To make the images easier to alter and restyle we could switch to svg icons.
 There's some code in the git history to help with this.

-\subsection{The Actions System}
+### The Actions System

-In order to simplify the development of a GUI that is flexible and easy to understand to new developers we have a custom action system that all user actions will go via an \texttt{actuator} that takes a string argument.
+In order to simplify the development of a GUI that is flexible and easy to understand to new developers we have a custom action system that all user actions will go via an `actuator` that takes a string argument.
 By using a string argument the undo history is just an array of strings.

-The C \texttt{action\_hash\_data} struct will contain: the icon used, the labels for the menus and tooltips and the function pointer for that action.
+The C `action\_hash\_data` struct will contain: the icon used, the labels for the menus and tooltips and the function pointer for that action.
-There will be an accompanying argument for this function call, currently being drafted as \texttt{action\_call}.
+There will be an accompanying argument for this function call, currently being drafted as `action\_call`.
 So when the user makes a function call it should contain information like the mouse position, whether special key is pressed etc.

-\subsection{Accessibility}
+### Accessibility

 Software can be more or less friendly to people with dyslexia, partial sightedness, reduced mobility and those who don't speak English.
 Embroidermodder 2 has, in its design, the following features to help:

-\begin{itemize}
-\item icons for everything to reduce the amount of reading required
+* icons for everything to reduce the amount of reading required
-\item the system font is configurable: if you have a dyslexia-friendly font you
-    can load it
+* the system font is configurable: if you have a dyslexia-friendly font you can load it
-\item the interface rescales to help with partial-sightedness
+* the interface rescales to help with partial-sightedness
-\item the system language is configurable, unfortunately the docs will only be
-    in English but we can try to supply lots of images of the interface to make it easier to understand as a second language
+* the system language is configurable, unfortunately the docs will only be in English but we can try to supply lots of images of the interface to make it easier to understand as a second language
-\item buttons are remappable: XBox controllers are known for being good for
-    people with reduced mobility so remapping the buttons to whatever setup you have should help
+* buttons are remappable: XBox controllers are known for being good for people with reduced mobility so remapping the buttons to whatever setup you have should help
-\end{itemize}

 Note that most of these features will be released with version 2.1, which is planned for around early 2023.

-\subsection{Sample Files}
+### Sample Files

-Various sample embroidery design files can be found in the
+Various sample embroidery design files can be found in the `embroidermodder2/samples` folder.
-\texttt{embroidermodder2/samples} folder.

-\subsection{Shortcuts}
+### Shortcuts

 A shortcut can be made up of zero or more modifier keys and at least one non-modifier key pressed at once.